Company establishment in Slovakia

 Business Register in Slovakia

-The Business Register in Slovakia, also known as the Obchodný register, plays a key role in the country’s economic life by providing a reliable and transparent system for registering legal entities and individual entrepreneurs.
-This register is the main source of official information about companies, their legal status, managers and main activities.
-In this article, we will look at how the business registration system works in Slovakia, what functions the Commercial Register performs, and what advantages it provides to entrepreneurs.
+In the Slovak Republic, the Business Register – Obchodný register – holds a very important place in the life of economics because it provides a reliable and transparent system for registering legal entities and individual entrepreneurs.
+This register is the main source of official information about companies, their legal status, managers, and main activities.
+In this article, we will review how the system of business registration works in Slovakia, what functions the Commercial Register performs, and what advantages it provides to entrepreneurs.

 Main functions of the Business Register in Slovakia

-1. Registration of legal entities and individual entrepreneurs: Every company or individual entrepreneur starting operations in Slovakia must be registered in the Commercial Register.
-This ensures the legality of their activities in the country.
+Registration of legal entities and individual entrepreneurs: Any firm or private entrepreneur starting operations in Slovakia must be registered in the Commercial Register.
+This gives legitimacy to their activities within the country.

-2. Providing access to information: The Register provides the public with access to data on registered companies, including information on their founders, managers, authorized capital and subject matter of activity.
-This contributes to business transparency and reduces the risk of fraud.
+Access to information: The Register provides public access to data on registered companies, including information about their founders, managers, authorized capital, and type of activity, enhancing transparency and reducing the risk of fraud.

-3. Accounting for changes in the structure and management of companies: Any changes in the management structure of the company or in its legal data must be registered in the Commercial Register, which ensures that the information is up-to-date and reliable.
+Accounting for changes in the structure and management of companies: Any changes in a company’s management structure or legal details must be registered and updated in the Commercial Register to ensure accuracy and reliability.

 Registration process